ropensci/restez/README.md

 [![Build Status](https://travis-ci.org/ropensci/restez.svg?branch=master)](https://travis-ci.org/ropensci/restez) [![Coverage Status](https://coveralls.io/repos/github/ropensci/restez/badge.svg?branch=master)](https://coveralls.io/github/ropensci/restez?branch=master) [![ROpenSci status](https://badges.ropensci.org/232_status.svg)](https://github.com/ropensci/onboarding/issues/232) [![CRAN downloads](http://cranlogs.r-pkg.org/badges/grand-total/restez)](https://CRAN.R-project.org/package=restez) [![DOI](https://zenodo.org/badge/129107980.svg)](https://zenodo.org/badge/latestdoi/129107980) [![status](http://joss.theoj.org/papers/6eb3ba7dddbdab8788a430eb62fc3841/status.svg)](http://joss.theoj.org/papers/6eb3ba7dddbdab8788a430eb62fc3841)

+> NOTE: `restez` is no longer available on CRAN due to the archiving of a key dependency.
+It can still be installed via GitHub.
+The issue is being dealt with and hopefully a new version of `restez` will be available on CRAN soon.

 Download parts of [NCBI's GenBank](https://www.ncbi.nlm.nih.gov/nuccore) to a local folder and create a simple SQL-like database.
 Use 'get' tools to query the database by accession IDs. [rentrez](https://github.com/ropensci/rentrez) wrappers are available, so that if sequences are not available locally they can be searched for online through [Entrez](https://www.ncbi.nlm.nih.gov/books/NBK25500/).

 See the [detailed tutorials](https://ropensci.github.io/restez/articles/restez.html) for more information.